 The assay is an immunometric ('sandwich') EIA for the quantitative

-measurement of LH in human serum or plasma.
-LH in the sample is bound by
+measurement of AFP in human serum or plasma.
+Sample AFP is bound by 2

-2 monoclonal anti-LH antibodies directed at different epitopes.
-One
+anti-AFP antibodies directed at different epitopes.
+One antibody is

-antibody is attached to magnetic particles and the other is labelled with
+attached to magnetic particles and the other is indirectly labelled with

 The magnetic particles are incubated with alkaline